-Once you’ve had an opportunity to unbox your new beauty and change some key settings, take a gander at a few of our favorite Samsung Galaxy Note 9 tips and tricks.
+Once you’ve had an opportunity to unbox your new beauty and change some key settings, scroll down to take a gander at a few of our favorite Samsung Galaxy Note 9 tips and tricks.

 How to change your wallpaper and screensaver